 11:30 a.m.: Students remain safe.

-12:22 p.m.: Administration release students to return to regular schedule, starting with fifth period.
+12:22 p.m.: Administration release students to return to the regular schedule, starting with fifth period.

 As students look out the New Tech windows, they see smoke rising from Thomas Plastics near 800 block of Armory Place.
 Police cars, ambulances and fire trucks race past the school on their way to the scene.
 Sirens surround the school as first responders go to help.